svlentink/password-warning-chrome/README.md

 instead of HTTPS,
 we need to warn our loved ones.
-We coders understand that entering a password without encryption isn't a good thing when on a public wifi hub, but many people don't.
+We coders understand that entering a password without encryption isn't a good thing when on public wifi, but many people don't.

 Please install this chrome extension on the laptop of someone you care about.